 Take 5 is a meetup with a local entrepreneur.

-When did you decide to go into business making flies and lures?
+When did you decide that you wanted to be a business owner?

 When I had my first job at age 12, with a Yakima Herald-Republic newspaper route.
 It taught me business, money management and customer service.
 I learned that I wanted my own business, and I went to work full-time the day after graduating from high school.

 I love collecting and all sorts of collectibles, and hunting for all sorts of cool, neat collectibles.
 I went to work at Ron’s at the age of 15 in 1975, and bought Ron Chott out in 1989.

 How did you become one of the more vocal advocates for Yakima and its downtown?

 Around the age of 20, I started attending Downtown Association of Yakima meetings and saw change was taking place.
 A lot of time it is a slow process, but change was happening.
 I also learned that a few people working toward the same outcome can make a change.
 I liked that.
 So now, I would love to see the community and downtown be the best it can be.
 I keep working and putting time in to try and help Yakima continue to be a better place to live, work and play.

 If you could go back and meet your younger self, what advice would you give him?